LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 Winner (Ease of Use): LastPass

 LastPass is the clear victor when it comes to ease of use.
-While LastPass is known for its beginner-friendly interface and seamless syncing across devices, KeePass can be difficult and even frustrating to use due to its lack of auto-fill and auto-save features.
+While LastPass is known for its beginner-friendly interface and seamless syncing across devices, KeePass can be difficult to use due to its lack of auto-fill and auto-save features.
 Additionally, KeePass requires plugins for multi-device sync, which can be inconvenient for non-technical users.
 LastPass also excels in password importing, offering clear instructions and an easy process, while KeePass’s import process is more complicated, despite its compatibility with numerous password managers and browsers.

 Plans & Pricing — All KeePass’s Features Are Free